kaiosilveira/nodejs-let-it-crash/README.md

 | Worker 50595 started                                                    | -           | 2022-10-14T12:23:07.028Z | 50595      |
 | worker 50595 listening at 3000 🚀                                       | -           | 2022-10-14T12:23:07.041Z | 50595      |

-We can see by the above data that the worker with `pid: 50556` died at 12:23:05, being replaced by the new worker with `pid = 50595` at 12:23:07, which basically shows that it took around 2 seconds for a full worker replacement.
+We can see by the above data that the worker with `pid: 50556` died at 12:23:05, being replaced by the new worker with `pid: 50595` at 12:23:07, which basically shows that it took around 2 seconds for a full worker replacement.
 We can also see that, as each worker is independent, the other ones kept handling requests normally while the recycling process was in place.
 Does it worth it, then?
 I'd say it depends on the load the application usually handles, and how many CPU's you have available in your machine.
 If it has a light traffic and four to eight cores, two seconds wouldn't be even perceived by the clients.

 ### Conclusion